None of us like to think about what will happen when we pass away, but by planning ahead you can help make sure that your wishes are carried out.

 1. Make a will and keep it up to date

 If you don’t have a will your assets will be distributed according to the intestacy laws of your state.
-This means that they may not go to who you want them to.
+This means your assets may not go to who you want them to.

-For instance, if you have a blended family, an up-to-date will can give you the assurance that your children and stepchildren will be provided for as you intend.
+An up-to-date will can give you the assurance that your loved ones will be provided for as you intend.

 Your solicitor, a private trustee or the Public Trustee for your state or territory can help you choose an executor and draft a legal will that sets out: